15 Unusual & Beautiful Flower Names for Baby Girls

 blessings/Shutterstock

-A beautiful genus of flowers, with origins in South Africa.
-The red blooms make a stunning alternative to poinsettias during the holidays, and since they received their name in part from the Greek amarysso, meaning "to sparkle," they are especially festive and bright.
-As a name, Amaryllis is elegant and charming, with loads of options for creative nicknames (Amy, Marie, even Rylie or Mary).
+A beautiful genus of flowers, amaryllis have origins in South Africa.
+The red blooms make a stunning alternative to poinsettias during the holidays, and because they received their name in part from the Greek amarysso, meaning “to sparkle,” they are especially festive and bright.

 Azalea